So let’s start with a quick question: Why did the chicken cross the road?

 Third, shareholders.
 Being rem chair is very time-consuming, particularly when there are changes to policy, or application of policy which requires consultation.
 Mostly, shareholders are large financial establishments themselves with very similar remuneration rules.
 Getting a sensible conversation out of them, let alone a consistent one, is very difficult.

 Finally, the media.
 After reading this article, you will be acutely aware of the level of scrutiny and opinion that abounds on this subject.
 Certainly my experience of sitting on rem has been that a large amount of time is devoted to understanding what everyone else is doing.
 And how do we justify/explain to the public what we want to do?

-So, what sort of mad person would want to be rem chair?
+So, what sort of mad person would want to be a remuneration chair?
 Well, it appears that it is increasingly female non-executives.
 Research by Pearl Meyer on the FTSE 150 (127 after excluding trusts and recent lists) found that 41% of rem chairs are women—in a market where women occupy just over 29% of boardroom roles.

 This extreme over-representation is put down variously to:

 • a female appetite for “what is often a deeply unpopular and controversial task” (probably reflecting their executive career);

 • an increasing number of HR professionals (where women are better represented in the executive world) joining as non-executives;

 • and the fact that most women have not experienced the high levels of pay they are managing, and so are less emotionally involved than many male colleagues.